 DAISUKE AND PROSTITUTE – ???
 (1981)

-Got this one off Mutant Sounds, and it’s ben in my head for weeks now.
+Got this one off Mutant Sounds, story and it’s ben in my head for weeks now.
 A fierce Japanese No Wave-style band that I know next to nothing about, but it’s killer stuff, and after having just found some info on it, lo and behold, it’s got a killer backstory as well.
 Jrawk.com sez:

 There are few careers that have swerved as severely as the career of Daisuke Yoshino.
 Starting off as a Yokohama folkie, Yoshino put out two well received albums that fit firmly in the Happy End/Buffalo Springfield mold under his own name…thing is, in early 70s Japan, there was no shortage of stuff like this.
 Yoshino’s story might have ended with him being just another folkie, a name in a very, very long list of artists who enjoy respect from a core of devoted Jfolk followers, but who tend to blend in to anyone outside the faithful.
 That didn’t happen.